How companies trick you into overpaying

 Even if you have no personality, and have never played basketball before, you can just charge a pair of Nike Air Jordans to your credit card, and you’ll seem sporty and athletic, and quickly and easily adopt a personality handed to you by a multinational corporation.

-But your purchases do not happen in a vaccum!
+But your purchases do not happen in a vacuum!
 There’s an entire sociocultural context of social relationships available to you if you think carefully about the narrative, or story that you can tell about your purchase.

 If I say “I love your shoes, where did you get them?”, that’s an invitation for a whole world of conversation that you can open for me.